Two-Year Physical Presence Requirement

 If you have a question about whether you are subject to the 212(e) requirement, or how and when to apply for a waiver, you should make an appointment to speak with an advisor at Berkeley International Office.

 - Do not assume that your visa stamp or DS-2019 have been marked correctly by U.S. government agencies, especially if any of the above "subject" criteria apply.
-When an advisor feels the assessment has been made in error, a request will be made for an advisory opinion from the U.S. Department of State.
+When an advisor feels the assessment has been made in error, you may submit a request for an advisory opinion from the U.S. Department of State.

-- Berkeley International Office advises that students/scholars do not apply for a waiver of the two-year home country physical presence requirement without first discussing the timing of the request with an International Student or Scholar Adviser.
-Once a "No Objection" recommendation is received from the Department of State, no further extension or transfer of the J-1 program is possible.
-The Department of State has detailed instructions for application of the waiver of 212(e) at http://travel.state.gov/visa/temp/info/info_1296.html.
+- Berkeley International Office advises that students/scholars do not apply for a waiver of the two-year home country physical presence requirement without first discussing the timing of the request with an International Student or Scholar Advisor.
+Once a "No Objection" recommendation is received from the Department of State, no further extension of the DS-2019 or transfer of the J-1 program is possible.
+The Department of State has detailed instructions for application of the waiver of 212(e) at https://travel.state.gov/content/visas/en/study-exchange/student/residency-waiver.html.
 Fulbright students and scholars very rarely receive waivers.

 The Berkeley International Office office holds monthly workshops that cover all aspects of the two-year home country physical presence requirement.
 Please attend one of these meetings for more information, or if you have questions, and definitely BEFORE you apply for a waiver.